mp-github-acc/PrincessPower_Project/README.md

 - follow prompts to build, simulate and launch rockets

-"Final Submission/Data" folder contains diagrams, vpp files and pdfs of the diagrams "Final Submission/System" folder contains .h and .cpp files as well as makefile
+- "Final Submission/Data" folder contains diagrams, vpp files and pdfs of the diagrams
+- "Final Submission/System" folder contains .h and .cpp files as well as makefile
+- "Final Submission/Report" folder contains our report